google/xls/xls/modules/zstd/README.md

 ZstdDecoder's main communication interfaces are the AXI buses.
 Due to the way XLS handles the codegen of DSLX channels that model the AXI channels, the particular ports of the AXI channels are not represented correctly.
 This enforces the introduction of a Verilog wrapper that maps the ports generated by XLS into proper AXI ports (see AXI peripherals [README](memory/README.md) for more information).
-Additionally, the wrapper is used to mux multiple AXI interfaces from `Memory Readers` into a single outside-facing AXI interface (`Memory Interface`) that can be connected to the external memory.
+Additionally, the wrapper is used to mux multiple AXI interfaces from `Memory Readers` and `Memory Writer` into a single outside-facing AXI interface (`Memory Interface`) that can be connected to the external memory.
-The mux is implemented by a third-party [AXI Interconnect](https://github.com/alexforencich/verilog-axi).
+The mux is implemented by a third-party [AXI Crossbar](https://github.com/alexforencich/verilog-axi).

 ![](img/ZSTD_decoder_wrapper.png)